anandthakker/anandthakker.github.io/contents/notes/2015-09-22-mapbox-gl-setfilter.md

 With Mapbox GL, instead of having to juggle these two approaches, we genuinely get the best of both worlds.
 The server side serves up the geo data with astonishing efficiency using [vector tiles][5], and the client side styles and renders it.
-It's an elegant and effective, and it's the right division of responsibilities between .
+It's elegant and effective, and it's the right division of responsibilities between client and server.
 (Read more here: [What's in a Mapbox Studio Style][6].)

 Mapbox GL JS is easily badass enough already to be used for many production applications--e.g. at [Dev Seed](https://developmentseed.org) we used it to make